 Over the past few years, rising health consciousness and better knowledge have led consumers to shift toward upmarket treats, which are formulated with unusual and organic ingredients.
 Besides, several governing bodies across the globe are issuing new regulations pertaining to the labeling, ingredients and manufacturing of ice cream.
 For instance, the Food Safety and Standards Authority of India (FSSAI) is planning to introduce labeling requirements for frozen desserts in 2020.
 The norms will require Food Business Operators (FBOs) to prominently mention the percentage amount of vegetable proteins or vegetable fat/oil on the label.
 Apart from this, rapid urbanization has led to an expansion in modern retail formats such as departmental stores, hypermarkets, supermarkets and convenience stores, which is contributing to an increase in sales.
 Moreover, owing to the income elastic nature of ice cream consumption, rising disposable incomes and the improving purchasing power of consumers are escalating its per capita consumption in emerging regions like India and China.
 Looking forward, IMARC Group expects the market to reach a value of US$ 91.2 Billion by 2024, at a CAGR of 8.0% during 2019-2024.

 Breakup by Flavor:

 Currently, vanilla is mostly preferred by consumers as it is used in the preparation of several other desserts.

 Amongst the categories mentioned above, impulse ice cream is expected to maintain its dominant position during the forecast period.

 Breakup by Product:

-Based on products, the market has been categorized as cup, stick, cone, brick and tub.
-Currently, the majority of consumers prefer purchasing ice cream cups.
+At present, the majority of consumers prefer purchasing ice cream cups.

 Breakup by Distribution Channel: